Skip to main content

 }

-Modern WAFs often decode input before inspecting it.
-However, if the backend database handles Unicode differently than the WAF, you can smuggle payloads.
+Modern WAFs decode input before pattern-matching.
+But if the database normalizes Unicode differently than the WAF does, you can smuggle keywords past it.

-DNS is often allowed through firewalls.
-We force the database to resolve a hostname containing the exfiltrated data.
+DNS leaves most networks.
+Force the database to resolve a hostname containing the exfiltrated string, then read it off your authoritative server.

 MSSQL: